Karl Bilimoria, MD, MS

 Dr. Chow received his undergraduate degree in mechanical engineering at the Massachusetts Institute of Technology, Cambridge, MA.
 He completed his graduate engineering studies at the University of California, Berkeley.
-Dr. Chow is a general surgery resident at the University of California, Los Angeles, and has an interest in vascular surgery.
+His career interests are in vascular surgery.
 (Presentations and Publications)

 Ryan Merkow, MD

 Dr. Merkow began his first year as a Clinical Scholar at the ACS in July 2010 after completing three years of general surgery residency at the University of Colorado Denver.
 As a Clinical Scholar, he worked on several surgical quality improvement initiatives, including developing the ACS NSQIP Procedure Targeted program, the ACS Risk Calculator project, and National Quality Forum initiatives, and worked with the Food and Drug Administration to evaluate and improve bariatric surgical quality in the U.S.